Under pressure to reopen this fall, school leaders plot unprecedented changes

 D.C. schools are considering partial openings, first bringing back younger students learning to read, or perhaps seniors, to keep them on track to graduation.

-Minnesota state guidelines recommend turning desks to face the same direction and hand washing when entering and leaving the classroom.
-In Miami, officials are looking to schedule lunch in multiple shifts and smaller groups for physical education.
+Minnesota state guidelines recommend turning desks to face the same direction and hand-washing when entering and leaving the classroom.
+In Miami, officials are looking to schedule lunch in shifts and create smaller groups for physical education.

 California Gov. Gavin Newsom (D) last week suggested reducing group activities — such as meals, physical education and recess — and staggered start times.
 He said he was beginning to talk with school officials about how to make it work.

-Note: Correction: A previous version of this story misspelled Daniel A. Domenech’s name.